sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>NPM (Node Package Manager)</strong> - is the default package manager from Node.js and handles download & installation of Node modules

 ###O
- - <strong>Obfuscation</strong> - Takes minifying JS a step further by shortening variable and function names.
-But can introduce bugs if not done properly.
  - <strong>OAuth</strong> - is a open standard for authorization to server resources for client applications.
 It provides a process for end users to authorize third-party access without needing to share their credentials.
 OAuth is commonly used as a way for users to log into third party web sites using their Google, Facebook or Twitter passwords, without worrying about their access credentials being compromised.
+ - <strong>Obfuscation</strong> - Takes minifying JS a step further by shortening variable and function names.
+But can introduce bugs if not done properly.
+ - <strong>Object Literal</strong> - A comma seperated list of name value pairs housing objects properties and methods.

 ###P
  - <strong>Parsing</strong> - Taking raw data and converting into a formal data structure.